JuliaControl/ControlSystems.jl/docs/src/lib/nonlinear.md

          │   │
          └───┘
 ```
-i.e., as a linear-fractional transform (LFT) between a linear system ``P`` and a diagonal matrix with scalar non-linear functions `f`.
+i.e., as a linear-fractional transform (LFT) between a linear system ``P`` and a diagonal matrix with scalar non-linear functions $f$.
 This representation is identical to that used for delay systems, and is exposed to the user in a similar way as well.
-The main entry point is the function [`nonlinearity`](@ref) which takes a nonlinear function `f` like so, `nonlinearity(f)`.
+The main entry point is the function [`nonlinearity`](@ref) which takes a nonlinear function $f$ like so, `nonlinearity(f)`.
 This creates a primitive system containing only the nonlinearity, but which behaves like a standard `LTISystem` during algebraic operations.
 We illustrate its usage through a number of examples:

 ## Examples
 ### Control-signal saturation
 To create a controller that saturates the output at ``\pm 0.7``, we call
 ```@example nonlinear
-using ControlSystems
+using ControlSystems, Plots
 using ControlSystems: nonlinearity # This functionality is not exported due to the beta status

 C    = pid(; kp=1, ki=0.1)                  # A standard PI controller